 It's only a matter of days before your video testimonial, or maybe it's as soon as tomorrow.
 You probably even clicked on this link because you're absolutely nervous and freaking out.

-Fortunately, if you're looking to prepare and improve your video testimonial performance on camera, you're certainly in the right place.
-Here are 5 easy steps that everyone can use to prepare for a video testimonial.
+Fortunately, if you're trying to figure out how to prepare and improve your testimonial performance on camera, you're certainly in the right place.
+I'm going to share 5 easy steps that everyone can use to prepare for a video testimonial.

 Video Tip #1: Think About Your Story